The Digital Wisdom Collective

 Phase 1 - Alignment

 6 Months · Structured advisory engagement, billed monthly.
+Opens with 4–6 weeks on-site to build the shared picture and the relationships it runs on, then settles into a primarily remote rhythm with monthly on-site presence.
 Establishes visibility, trust, and pattern recognition.
 Alignment emerges over time — it cannot be rushed.

 Phase 2 - Ongoing Coherence